stjude/XenoCP/README.md

 # XenoCP

-A cloud-based tool for mouse read cleansing in xenograft samples.
+XenoCP is a cloud-based tool for cleansing mouse reads in xenograft BAMs.
+XenoCP can be easily incorporated into any workflow as it takes a BAM file as input and efficiently cleans up the mouse contamination and gives a clean human BAM output that could be used for downstream genomic analysis.
+St. Jude cloud version is available at: url?.

+Workflow image here?

 ## Prerequisites